 As such, hot shot trucking — where applicable — can be a highly convenient solution for shippers on a tight schedule as they provide a solution that can quickly and efficiently get freight moving.

-What Are the Disadvantages of Hot Shot Trucking?
+What Are the Downsides of Hot Shot Trucking?

-Where it fits, hot shot trucking can be an excellent option for shippers that need an expeditious and relatively cost-effective transportation solution.
+Hot shot trucking can be an excellent option for shippers who need an expeditious and relatively cost-effective transportation solution.
 That said, there are three main disadvantages of hot shot trucking that you should be aware of:

-- Hot shot trailers often lack air-ride suspension
+- Most hot shot trailers lack air-ride suspension

-Hot shot trailers can only legally haul 16,500 pounds of freight on their deck and measure 40 feet at their lengthiest.
-As a result, for shippers needing more capacity than these thresholds allow, hot shot trailers simply won’t be a capable option for their freight.
+Hot shot trailers can only legally haul 16,500 pounds of freight and measure up to 40 feet long.
+Hot shots simply aren’t an option for larger loads.

-This issue is compounded further when you consider the fact that drivers of these trailers — and many others — don’t like to put unnecessary stress on their equipment by maxing out their capacities.
+This issue is compounded further when you consider that drivers of these trailers — and many others — don’t like to put unnecessary stress on their equipment by maxing out their capacities.

 2. Limited Supply of Hot Shot Truckers

-For the most part, hot shot capacities are offered by one-man owner-operators without the infrastructure of an entire fleet of trucks, trailers and drivers behind them.
+For the most part, hot shot capacities are offered by one-man owner-operators without a fleet of trucks, trailers and drivers behind them.

-This isn’t to say that shippers won’t be able to find a quick hot shot solution when the time comes to move their freight, just that a limited supply makes finding one more difficult.
+This isn’t to say that shippers won’t be able to find a quick hot shot solution when needed, just that a limited supply makes finding one more difficult.

 3. Most Hot Shot Trailers Lack Air-Ride Suspension